 - Ageing is a common and natural factor.
 Saliva production decreases as you age.

 - Chemotherapy treatment also causes a dry mouth.
 Having constant sessions leads to decrease of saliva production.

-- Taking part in radiation treatment for a surgery or injury can affect saliva production
+- Taking part in radiation treatment for a surgery or injury can affect saliva production and salivary glands

 - Nerve damage also has impacts your saliva production.
 It increases the chances of getting a dry mouth.